 Intercountry Adoption refers to adopting a child from a country outside of the United States.
 The process can be very confusing at times, but we have a staff of seasoned professionals in Intercountry Adoption that will work directly with you throughout the process.

-LFCS has achieved Hague Accreditation from the Council on Accreditation through October 17, 2017, for Services for Incoming Cases and Services for Outgoing Cases pursuant to the Intercountry Adoption Act of 2000.
+LFCS has achieved Hague Accreditation from the Council on Accreditation through October 17, 2021, for Services for Incoming Cases pursuant to the Intercountry Adoption Act of 2000.

 Countries may have different guidelines about who can adopt, and the children available for adoption all have different backgrounds, living situations and health factors hopeful parents must consider.